Treaty of Easton: 1758 Easton conference

-Conrad Weiser served as an interpreter and arbitrator for the British colonial governments.
-Charles Thomson served as secretary and advisor to Teedyuscung, who was referred to as King of the Delawares.
-The negotiations were held to hopefully resolve conflicts created by The Walking Purchase of 1737, which had lasting effects on the relationships between the Native Americans and the colonists.
-Attorney General of Pennsylvania, Benjamin Chew, Esq. attended the negotiations of the Treaty of Easton and documented the proceedings in his Journal of a Journey to Easton.
-Charles Thomson also wrote about the Easton treaty negotiations in 1759 in a work entitled An Enquiry into the Causes of the Alienation of the Delaware and Shawanese Indians from the British Interest, which blamed the war on the proprietors, including the sons of William Penn.
+A much larger conference was held at Easton from 7 to 26 October 1758.
+In attendance were Denny, Governor Francis Bernard of New Jersey, and representatives of numerous Indigenous nations.
+The Lenape who lived along the North Branch of the Susquehanna River were again represented by Teedyuscung.
+The Haudenosaunee were represented principally by leaders from the Seneca, Onondaga, and Mohawk nations.
+Charles Thomson, who attended the conference as Teedyuscung's secretary, reported that just over 500 Indigenous people were present.
+Conrad Weiser served as an interpreter.
+The Attorney General of Pennsylvania, Benjamin Chew, Esq. attended the negotiations and documented the proceedings in his Journal of a Journey to Easton.
+Thomson also wrote about the Easton negotiations in a 1759 work entitled An Enquiry into the Causes of the Alienation of the Delaware and Shawanese Indians from the British Interest, which blamed the war on the proprietors, the sons of Pennsylvania's founder William Penn.